 - Attention to detail – There are serious health risks associated with crime scene cleanup.
 For that reason, crime scene cleaners must pay close attention to detail and always follow protocol and safety guidelines.

 - Compassion – Crime scene cleaners interact with people who have experienced intense emotional trauma.
-They must show compassion and support the people affected by crime scenes.
+They must show compassion and support the people affected by violent crime scenes.

 - Integrity – Crime scene cleaners are required to enter people’s homes and workplaces and must act with integrity and discretion.